H. Romero-Gomez

-... a country of immigrants, a history of oppresion
+... a country of immigrants, a history of oppression

 Separated from his wife and child because of a death threat by a local street gang, a young father sets out on a perilous journey to the United States and a harrowing crossing of the U.S-Mexican border.